VassiliKurman/JMineSweeper/README.md

 # JMinesweeper
-JMinesweeper is a popular arcade Minesweeper game that written in Java and uses Java swing components to display graphical user interface.
+JMinesweeper is a popular arcade Minesweeper game that is written in Java and uses Java swing components to display graphical user interface.

 How to Play Minesweeper:
   - The object of the game is to uncover all squares that don't contain mines.